-With gene delivery, scientists use a benign viral vector to transport healthy genes to targeted cells.
-In the case of GAN, this “delivery truck” transports a healthy GAN gene to nerve cells, allowing the viral vector to infect the nerve cell with a healthy copy of the gene.
-The viral vector delivery truck we are using is called Adeno Associated Virus serotype 9 (AAV).
-In theory, this is a one-time injection.
-The hope is that the delivered GAN gene will have life-long expression of the mission gigaxonin protein.
-However, longevity studies are underway to fully assess whether or not a subsequent injection would be needed in the future.
+HHF began funding the University of North Carolina at Chapel Hill Gene Therapy Center October 1, 2008.
+Dr. Steven Gray is the lead on our GAN gene therapy project and is THE REASON that a clinical trial is underway.
+Building on the work of the Gene Therapy Center, Dr. Gray worked to develop GAN gene therapy using the AAV9 viral vector that serves as a delivery truck.
+This “delivery truck” transports a healthy GAN gene to nerve cells, allowing the viral vector to infect the nerve cell with a healthy copy of the gene.
+The viral vector delivery truck we are using is called Adeno Associated Virus serotype 9.
+In theory, this is a one-time injection (treatment), however longevity studies are underway to fully assess whether or not a subsequent injection would be needed in the future.

 On January 26th, 2012, we had our Pre-Investigational New Drug Meeting with the FDA Center for Biologics Evaluation and Review (CBER).
 With their guidance, we had a clear path forward to a clinical trial.
 While the Institutional Review Board (IRB) process took far too long, we are happy to announce that the first GAN patient received gene therapy to the spinal cord and brain on May 27th, 2015.